 And that’s where accommodation gets tricky.
 Rio de Janeiro’s population swells during Carnival weekend, which begins the Friday before Lent, not stopping until Ash Wednesday.
 Hotel bargains suddenly become few and far between, and accommodation isn’t the only issue.
 Planning a guided tour of Rio?
 Good quality private guides are in high demand, particularly during Carnival.
 Domestic airfares around Brazil also skyrocket during these holidays, so if you’re planning a longer Brazil vacation encompassing Salvador, Iguassu Falls, the Amazon, or the north eastern beach cities, either book well in advance, or stay in one place during the actual Carnival holiday dates (usually the Saturday to Tuesday).

 If Rio is too expensive, you’re booking late, or you just want to experience a very different style of Carnival, consider spending the holiday in Sao Paulo.
 The city’s sambadrome parade doesn’t get nearly the attention bestowed on Rio’s, but it’s no less spectacular, quite a bit cheaper, and for now, almost empty of foreign tourists.
 That won’t last.
 With Brazil’s best dining and nightlife scenes, more and more foreigners are discovering that what “ugly, but sexy” Sao Paulo lacks in beach glamour, it more than makes up for in culture, energy, and fun.

-Don’t leave getting your visa to the last minute either.
-In early 2017, Brazilian tourist visas through Brazil’s Toronto consulate were taking about a month to process.
-Don’t wait too long and miss out on a once in a lifetime Carnival experience.
+(Remember, don’t leave getting your visa to the last minute and miss out on a once in a lifetime Carnival experience!)